 Fabricated single plate or streamlined shape rudders are manufactured and welded in stainless steel, mild steel or aluminium.

-Most common method of rudder installation inside the boat is a rudder tube accompanied with bearings, jump collars and wear plates.
+Most common method of rudder installation inside the boat is a rudder tube accompanied by bearings, jump collars and wear plates.

 For some boats with limited aft space, transom hung rudders can be utilised.
 They are fixed to the boat by a transom hung housing.